MohammadRezaRezaeian/TradingGuard_mql5/README.md

 # TradingGuard_mql5
-MQL5 protective trading layer built on top of CTrade.
-Automatically evaluates risk, volume, time windows, and technical filters to approve or block trade requests.
+A MQL5 wrapper built directly on top of CTrade, designed to be used in place of the standard CTrade class to manage and filter trades before they reach the server.
+This ensures only compliant trades execute, adding a disciplined guard layer to any Expert Advisor.